rubygems/compact_index/README.md

 ### `/versions`

 The body of this endpoint can be rendered calling the `CompactIndex.versions` method.
-It receives two paremeters: a `CompactIndex::VersionsFile` object and a set of extra gems that aren't in the file yet.
+It receives two parameters: a `CompactIndex::VersionsFile` object and a set of extra gems that aren't in the file yet.
 The gems lists should be ordered consistently by the user.

 ```ruby
 gem 'compact_index'